fusionlanguage/fut/ci.md

   meaning "nothing is referenced".

 String literals are written in double quotes: `"Hello world"`.
-You may use `\n` and the other escape sequences as in character literals.
+You may use `\n` and the other escape sequences allowed in character literals.

 Possible string operations are:

 * Assignment with `=`.
-For string storage in C and C++, a copy is made and the previous value gets invalid.
+For string storage in C and C++, a copy is made.
 * Concatenation with `+` and `+=`.
 * Comparison with `==` and `!=`. `cito` translates this to `strcmp` in C and `str1.equals(str2)` in Java.
 The two comparison operators can also